UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

 Bayesian MCMC Analysis
 ^^^^^^^^^^^^^^^^^^^^^^

-To run the MCMC sampler (using the emcee package), we want to specify the number of walkers, number of steps each walker takes, and the number of production steps the walkers take.
+To run the MCMC sampler (using the emcee package), we need to specify the number of walkers (the number of Markov chains that explore your parameter space), number of steps each walker takes (how many new values of your parameter each chain should explore), and the number of production steps the walkers take (the number of steps we let each chain take to burn-in).
 We also can specify the number of threads to use.
 If you have not turned BLAS and MKL off, you probably only want one or a few threads, as MKL/BLAS automatically parallelizes the likelihood calculation, and trying to parallelize on top of that just creates extra overhead.